primaryagent/MediumPitch/BTC-Now-Medium-Pitch.md

 **Custody partnerships:**

-Status: Active engagement with Coinbase Custody and Anchorage Digital.
-Institutional custody is established commodity business with standard 0.25% AUM fee structure.
+Status: Custody is a commodity service.
+Coinbase Custody, Anchorage Digital, and BitGo all offer standard institutional custody at ~0.25% AUM with established pricing and service terms.

-Integration is straightforward technical buildout, not speculative partnership.
-Similar to bank account setup — standard API documentation, insurance arrangements, technical integration.
+We'll execute standard service agreements during Q4 2025 technical buildout.
+No partnership risk—this is infrastructure procurement with established pricing, similar to opening a bank account.
+Standard API documentation, insurance arrangements, and technical integration.

 **Custody fee economics:** Pre-bond, custody fees are warehouse operating expenses.
 Post-bond, custody fees (0.25% AUM) are paid from loan servicing revenue (0.25% annual on loans = $250K/year per tranche), not deducted from bond investor spread.